emilyxxie/algorithms_coursera/README.md

-# algorithms_sedgewick
+# algorithms_coursera
-Learning algorithms via the Princeton Coursera course taught by Professor Sedgewick.
+Learning algorithms via some coursera courses

 Following along to lectures, attempting to code out answers in Python.